flcdrg/reinstall-windows/README.md

 Many of these scripts were originally located in <https://gist.github.com/flcdrg>.
 Newer versions will live here so they can be better version controlled.

+## Manual steps

+1. Deactivate any licensed software that is linked to the machine (eg. Red Gate)
+2. Shutdown any VMs

 ## Scripts relating to installing/reinstalling Windows

 - [post-install.ps1](post-install.ps1) - Things to run after Windows installation (run with elevated permissions)